ALRhub/Git_Repos_Tracker/README.md

 "I am not sure where is the bug, it can be either in my RL code or in the RL environment or in Donald Trump's code."

 "Damn, I have already spent one week to locate the bug, but still have no idea where is the problem.
-And each of the debuting experiment will take me half a day."
+And each of the debuging experiment will take me half a day."

 "Finally, I found the problem.
 My code is fine, but my colleague updated their code version, then my experiment cannot work anymore."